FOUND SUBJECTS at the Moonspeaker

 Bearing this in mind, what things actually did come out of the nineteenth century, besides the ones just mentioned?
 Quite an interesting crop, to be sure not all good, but not necessarily what might be expected.

 In the settler state of canada, things were not going so well for everybody.
 The nineteenth century was after all when John A. MacDonald and his patronage appointees were busy overseeing the mainly violent takeover of the rest of what today is labelled "canada" on maps.
 Periodic smallpox epidemics were still pulsing along the fur trade routes, although finally vaccination was travelling along them as well, and the terror of the disease began to abate as the century drew to a close.
 The first big canadian "tech craze" happened in this century, the advent of the bicycle, especially once it reached the shape with two same-sized wheels and soft tires originally referred to as the safety bicycle.
 Everyone who could was taking up bicycling, especially women, who could afford them even if they had lower class incomes, and these facilitated their ability to travel on their own and go to work and school.
+And let's not underplay their determination on this point, because they were successfully riding pennyfarthings in long skirts well ahead of the safety bicycle's development and sale.
 Before that, early cars had won many buyers among women in the middle to upper classes for similar reasons, but they didn't take off in the same way.
 Bicycles helped buoy up the Feminist drive for dress reform, which of course was huge across much of northwest europe and britain.
 It is forgotten all too often that this reform was all about making it socially acceptable for women to stop wearing clothing and shoes that were doing them active injury.
 The resultant simplification of their clothing actually led to further simplification of men's clothing as well, although in the end this may have had as much to do with mass production as political activism by the end of the century.